THE ULTIMATE

 WATER BOTTLE

-Bring a 1 L wide mouth water bottle like a Nalgene.
+Bring a 1 L wide-mouth water bottle like a Nalgene or similar.

 TREKKING POLES